-Like many people, I love to visit garage sales / car boot sales, except here, they are called ‘vide grenier’.
+Like many people, I love to visit garage sales (in USA), car boot sales (in UK) or flea markets.
+Here in France they are called a ‘vide grenier’.
 It literally translates as ’empty attic’.
-And what is really different is the whole town or village participates.
+But what makes them different then the American or UK counterpart is that the whole town or village participates.

 Usually the entire village centre is shut down and everyone sets up their unwanted stuff outside their house.
-Or, if they do not live in the village centre, they are given a marked space.
-If you ever find yourself travelling through a village in France, look down, you will probably see the remnants of lines on the road designating vide grenier spaces.
+Or, if they do not live in the village centre, they are given a marked space within.
+If you ever find yourself travelling through a village in France, look down and you will probably see the remnants of lines on the road designating old selling spaces.

 Where we live, the vide grenier is part of its village fete.
 Marching band parades, marksmanship competitions, tasty treats, merry go rounds as well as the stalls of sellers give a truly fun atmosphere to the day.

 Most of the village participates, and sometimes there are professional sellers too .
 The stall lined streets are shut down to all but pedestrians.
 There will be food tents and sometimes games or rides for the kids.
 It becomes very much like a carnival atmosphere.

 Often a vide grenier can have over 100 participants, which translates into many hours of happy shopping.
 A good portion of the reason I love having my shop is having an excuse to go to these events and search for vintage and antique items.
 Each visit always promises the possibility to find something truly unique and/or especially French.

 I adore that a vide grenier gives me a ready excuse to shop ‘til I drop.
 As well though, there is the opportunity to soak up the atmosphere of a little village, possibly never seen before, and a chance to talk with locals.